nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### memory
-Non-persistent memory (RAM) available on this server - measured in MB.
+Non-persistent memory (RAM) available on this server - measured in MB ([Mebibytes](https://en.wikipedia.org/wiki/Mebibyte)). (this is the output of 'free -m' on most Unix-based systems.)
 On a server with multiple tor instances the memory size MUST be divided by the number of tor relay instances.
 This is an integer value.